| Prev | User's Guide | Next |

 - The record data follows the separator.
 The length of the data must be the exact number of bytes specified by the length field.

-command recovers changes made to a data file between the time of the last backup and a system failure.
+rollfwdcommand recovers changes made to a data file between the time of the last backup and a system failure.
 The MKDE stores the changes in a log.If a system failure occurs, you can restore the backup copy of your data file and then use the

-command, which applies all changes stored in the log to your backup copy.-save sourceFile unformattedFile [Y indexFile | N <keyNumber | -1>] [/Oowner]The
+rollfwdcommand, which applies all changes stored in the log to your backup copy.-save sourceFile unformattedFile [Y indexFile | N <keyNumber | -1>] [/Oowner]The

-generates a single record in the output sequential file for each record in the input data file.
+savecommand retrieves records from a Pervasive.SQL formatted data file using the specified index path and places them in a sequential file that is compatible with the required format for the load command.Savegenerates a single record in the output sequential file for each record in the input data file.
 Upon completion, save displays the total number of records saved.The Maintenance Utility performs no conversion of the data in the records.
 Therefore, if you use a text editor to modify an output file containing binary data, be aware that some text editors may change the binary data, causing the results to be unpredictable.

 indexFile is used if you do not want to save records by using the default of the lowest key number.